durosyan/mst-golf-tournament/golfing-statistics/README.md

 This project was generated with [Analog](https://analogjs.org), the fullstack meta-framework for Angular.

+I was going to use the angular cli, but I decided to use this meta-framework instead,
+I'm not sure if I'm going to use it for my other angular applications, but I'm going to keep it in mind for the future.

+Looks like yarn is preferred, ty microsoft.

+---

 ## Setup

 Run `yarn` to install the application dependencies.